AldoSuba/docs.buf.build/docs/tour/lint-your-api.md

 title: 3 Lint Your API
 ---

-You can run all of the configured lint rules by running this command:
+You can run all the configured lint rules by running this command:

 ```terminal
 $ buf lint